 The first teaser for season 6 of House of Cards (see below) was released in March 2018 and takes the audience on a journey through a busy White House before finally arriving in the Oval Office.

-“We’re just getting started,” says series star Robin Wright as she rises from her seat to address the camera.
+“We’re just getting started,” says Wright as she rises from her seat to address the camera.

-The first photos from season 6 were released in June, and feature Wright as Claire Underwood, the wife of Spacey’s character and — by the end of the fifth season — the new President of the U.S.
+The first photos from House of Cards season 6 were released in June, and feature Wright as the new president of the U.S., having assumed the role after the resignation of her husband in the previous season.